 Get to Know Our Invaluable Volunteers - Past & Present

-We are grateful for our volunteers (past & present) who generously give of their time and talents to support the mission of the National Cryptologic Foundation.
-We want to thank these volunteers and share with you the contributions of this exceptional group of individuals.
+We are grateful for our volunteers (past & present) who have generously given their time and talents to support the NCF mission.

 Our volunteers have been essential to many phases of the Foundation’s operation, such as artifact acquisition, administrative tasks, financial management, school and public program outreach, membership programming, and fundraising.
-Please take a few minutes to read about their contributions and why this mission is important to them.
+We invited you to read about some of these exceptional volunteers below.

-We also offer our deepest thanks to the many additional volunteers who have served the NCF in the past - each and every contribution has made an invaluable difference.
+We also offer our deepest thanks to the many additional volunteers who have served the NCF - each and every contribution makes an invaluable difference.

-To our volunteers, you are an essential resource to the work of the NCF.
-We value your efforts and appreciate all that you do.
+To our volunteers, you are essential to the NCF.
+We value your efforts and appreciate all you do.
 Thank you for making a difference.

 Ed Jacobs & Bill Saadi - Volunteers from 1998 to 2022.